seepala98/local-messaging/README.md

-# local-messaging
+# Local-Messaging
-helps to connect people in the same network and to communicate through messaging service
+This helps to connect people in the same network and to communicate through messaging service

 note : all devices should be in the same network